 But I am only 40!
 I am not worried.

 Right, but the time to save is now!
 In ten to fifteen years you may well be subject to age discrimination.
-You need “fuck you money” should things go south.
+You need “F you money” should things go south.
 Live frugally and save now.
-If things go well you can retire when you feel like it not when someone looking at an Excel spreadsheet tells you it’s time to go.
+If things go well you can retire when you feel like it not when some boss looking at an Excel spreadsheet tells you it’s time to go.